 It’s also possible to use a commercial floor sander with specialized distressing disks or a distressing drum, but be careful to keep the motion random for an authentic look, and the sawdust adequately collected for site health and safety purposes.

-- Begin distressing the wood, working with the grain of the wood as much as possible and varying the angle of your tool to alternately tear the grain or create burnished areas.
+Working with the grain of the wood as much as possible and varying the angle of your tool to alternately tear the grain or create burnished areas.
 Stomp, grind, scratch or beat until you’ve reached the look you want.
 Keep in mind that deeper distressing in traffic areas will look more authentic but that even low-wear areas need some distressing for a consistent aged look.
 Let natural foot traffic slightly wear and darken appropriate areas too, if time allows (and shoes aren’t muddy).

-- Make sure the floors stay at service conditions during this process and avoid letting excess moisture contact the flooring during distressing.
+During this process and avoid letting excess moisture contact the flooring during distressing.
 The unfinished flooring will rapidly absorb any excess moisture that contacts it through spills or elevated relative humidity levels in the building.
 If not thoroughly dried out again, that moisture will cause problems down the road.

-- Prep the floor for staining by completely vacuuming all standing sawdust from the distressed floor.
+Completely vacuuming all standing sawdust from the distressed floor.
 Any burrs or splinters created in the distressing process should be lightly sanded or scraped down.

-- Highlight individual spots (like knots or embedded objects), if desired, with dark wood filler, dark stains, or even ink or resins.
+(like knots or embedded objects), if desired, with dark wood filler, dark stains, or even ink or resins.

-- Polish and enjoy.
+10. Polish and enjoy